 Why a morganite engagement ring?

-Now, when you have some idea of what is a morganite stone, be sure that this gem is a great choice for a non-traditional engagement ring.
+Now, when you have an idea of what is a morganite stone, be sure that this gem is a great choice for a non-traditional engagement ring.

 Blake Lively’s engagement ring is a pink diamond costing 2 million dollars.
 It has an oval cut stone set in rose gold, with small pave diamonds around the band.
 It was custom-designed to have an Art Deco look.
 A custom-designed morganite engagement ring from NinaVova will not cost this amount yet will be just as beautiful.